Andrew Vaughn Player Props: White Sox vs. Rangers

 Andrew Vaughn At The Plate

-- Vaughn has driven home a run in 38 games this season (39.2%), including more than one RBI in 14.4% of his games and producing three or more of his team's runs on five occasions..
+- In 38.8% of his games this year, Vaughn has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in five contests.

+- He has scored in 39.8% of his games this season, with more than one run scored in 3.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.